Responsive image

 Q: Which airport should I fly into?

-A: You can leave your car in the pack station parking lot for the duration of the trip.
+A: You can leave your car at our meeting point for the duration of the trip.
 Don't leave ANY food inside to tempt the local bears!

 Q: Where should I stay before/after the trip?